The Colorado Homeschool Law “In A Nutshell”

 — What subjects do I have to teach?

-– At what grade level do I have to teach each subject?
-How many hours of instruction does each one require?
+— At what grade level do I have to teach each subject?
+How many hours do I need to log?
 What materials am I allowed to use?

 — When does my child graduate?

 — How does my child get a high school diploma?

-– Does my child need to be tested?
-Where do I get these tests?
-Can I administer them myself?
+— Where do I get an achievement test?
+Can I administer it myself?

-– My child’s been suspended from school.
+— My child’s been suspended from public school.
 Can we still homeschool?

 — My child’s been declared “officially truant”.
 Can we still homeschool?

-– Can my child take sports, sing in the choir, play in the band, or attend a drama class at a public school?
+— Can my child take sports, sing in the choir, play in the band, attend the prom at a public school?

 Best of all, it’s AD FREE!

 … unlike web pages.

 The Law in a Nutshell is a pdf “ebook”.
 Shortly after payment is received, you’ll receive an email with a receipt and instructions how to download the file.
 Remember to check your spam folder!
-Technology does have its glitches sometimes.
-So, if you encounter any problems, contact Cindy.
+Technology does have its glitches.
+If you encounter any problems, contact Cindy.
 I’ll fix ‘er.